dell/csm-docs/content/v2/csidriver/installation/helm/unity.md

     At the end of the script unity-controller Deployment and DaemonSet unity-node will be ready, execute command `kubectl get pods -n unity` to get the status of the pods and you will see the following:

-    * One or more Unity Controller (based on controllerCount) with 5/5 containers ready, and status displayed as Running.
+    * One or more Unity XT Controllers (based on controllerCount) with 5/5 containers ready, and status displayed as Running.
     * Agent pods with 2/2 containers and the status displayed as Running.

+    **Note**:
+    To install nightly or latest csi driver build using bash script use this command:
+    `/csi-install.sh --namespace unity --values ./myvalues.yaml --version nightly/latest`

+8. You can also install the driver using standalone helm chart by running helm install command, first using the --dry-run flag to confirm various parameters are as desired.
+Once the parameters are validated, run the command without the --dry-run flag.
+   Note: This example assumes that the user is at repo root helm folder i.e csi-unity/helm.

+   **Syntax**:`helm install --dry-run --values <myvalues.yaml location> --namespace <namespace> <name of secret> <helmPath>` <br/>
+   `<namespace>` - namespace of the driver installation.  <br/>
+   `<name of secret>` - unity in case of unity-creds and unity-certs-0 secrets. <br/>
+   `<helmPath>` - Path of the helm directory. <br/>
+   e.g: helm install --dry-run --values ./csi-unity/myvalues.yaml --namespace unity unity ./csi-unity

 ## Certificate validation for Unisphere REST API calls

-This topic provides details about setting up the certificate validation for the CSI Driver for Dell Unity.
+This topic provides details about setting up the Dell Unity XT certificate validation for the CSI Driver.

 *Before you begin*